basarat/algorithms/src/rankMaintenance/README.md

-# Rank Maintenance algorithm implementation using JavaScript / TypeScript
+# Minimum / Maximum Maintenance algorithm implementation using JavaScript / TypeScript
 > How can you most efficiently maintain the lowest value in a list of items.
 How about maintaining the largest value?

 > In this lesson we cover a naïve solution to this problem followed by an efficient solution that utilizes a data structure we have already covered before.